winstxnhdw/nllb-api/README.md

 ## Self-Hosting

+You can self-host the API and access the Swagger UI at [localhost:7860/api/docs](http://localhost:7860/api/docs) with the following minimal configuration

-> [!IMPORTANT]\
+> [!NOTE]\
 > The internal server is running at port 5000.
 If you wish to switch the `APP_PORT` to 5000, you will need to set the `SERVER_PORT` environment variable to a different port.

-You can self-host the API and access the Swagger UI at [localhost:7860/api/docs](http://localhost:7860/api/docs) with the following minimal configuration

 ```bash
 docker run --rm \